JanLeipzig/MethMod/README.md

 We used a Gaussian Mixture Model (GMM) to identify possible subpopulations in the O/E CpG distribution.
-The Expectation Maximization algorithm in the python module 'sklearn' from the library
-\textit{scikit-learn} \cite{scikit-learn} version 0.23.1 was used to
-estimate the parameters.
+The Expectation Maximization algorithm in the python module 'sklearn' from the library scikit-learn version 0.23.1 was used to estimate the parameters.
 The GMM was modeled with one or two components.
 For the GMM with one component, we calculated the Akaike information criterion (AIC).
 For the GMM with two components, we calculated the AIC and in addition the mean of each component, the